Global Timber Trade - Information

 It is remarkable that Bretton Woods institutions and others do not seem to consider that short-term investment in transforming Indonesia's customs service is worthwhile.
 The return on investment is surely very high.

-The military - particularly naval - equipment that Indonesia has been persuaded to buy (much of which may be subsidised by special export credits) could be used in support of the customs service and the law (at negligible incremental cost if treated as practical experience).
+The military - particularly naval - equipment that Indonesia has been persuaded to buy (much of which might be subsidised by special export credits) could be used in support of the customs service and the law (at negligible incremental cost if treated as practical experience).
 Unfortunately, as in many other producer countries, the military - particularly the army - (and police) is understood to be complicit in illegal timber production and trade.

 Countries that import Indonesian timber, pulp and paper products have driven the evolution of Indonesia's (currently anarchic) timber industry.
 The low unit prices which importers have secured has, inter alia, fuelled tropical timber consumption and trade, held back sound forest management, impoverished local communities and national economies, and contributed to bad governance and associated organised crime - internationally.